UCSD-SUMS/sums-vue/src/get-involved.md

 ### Requirements

-* Must either be a member or have met member requirements by the application deadline.
-* Submit a staff member application after meeting member requirements.
+* Ask the Board at a meeting if a staff member position can be arranged.
-  New applications will be reviewed at the end of every quarter.
+* The Board must express a need for a staff member by writing out a statement of purpose.

 ### Duties

 * Assist the officers in running the organization.
-  Complete tasks volunteered for or delegated by the officer board.
+  Complete tasks volunteered for or delegated by the Board.
 * Attend all board meetings and events planning meetings.

 ## Becoming an Officer

-Our officer board consists of the following positions in order of succession:

-1. President
-2. Vice President Internal
-3. Vice President External
-4. Secretary
-5. Treasurer
-6. Events Chair
-7. Workshops Chair
-8. Publicity Chair
-9. Historian
-10. Tech Chair
+See the [constitution](#constitution) for details on becoming an officer.

+# Constitution

 See our [21-22-v3 Constitution](https://github.com/UCSD-SUMS/constitution/releases/download/21-22-v3/constitution.pdf) for info on elections and descriptions and duties of each office.
 Previous constitutions and the source repo can be found [here](https://github.com/UCSD-SUMS/constitution/releases).